SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-jenkins.md

   - [ ] Resolve all static analysis notifications.
   - [ ] Fix test failures.
   - [ ] Commit and push your code changes with a meaningful commit message.
 Label your commit with "[Implementation]" for future you!
-  - [ ] Check Jenkins results for a green ball!
+  - [ ] Check Jenkins results for a green check!
 Fix any Jenkins issues.